-interrelations among fields.
-We devote ourselves to developing positive and systematic theories and philosophical positions in a variety of areas.
+Special Study is designed for people who have diverse interests to pursue as well as for those who wish to work on one well-defined project.
+It is positions in a variety of areas.
 This we try to do in dialogue with the leading contemporary and historical options available, and in the perspective of the Christian religion.
 At the same time, we are committed to developing our academic study as a benefit to life as a whole.
 Indeed, we consider our academic pursuits justifiable partly insofar as they contribute directly to the wholeness in everyday life.